I-Kuan Tao

 His Buddhist name was JiGong huo fo 濟公活佛 - or full name "Living Buddha JiGong."

-That was quite a title to give someone who was kicked out of the temple because he refused to follow the rules.
+give someone who was kicked out of the temple because he refused to

 In today's modern world, he is also known as "The Mad Monk" and also the "Robin Hood" of China.

+After his parents' death, he went to Hangzhou and became a monk at the famous Ling Yin Temple near Hangzhou.
+Li Gong's eccentric behavior broke the rules of the vinaya (traditional code for monks).
+However, he always had a smile and a kind heart and never failed to help ordinary people.
 Unlike a traditional Buddhist monk, he ate meat and drank wine.
 He believed that what is in your heart and soul is more important than following strict rules.
 Therefore he marched to his own drummer, regardless of the scoldings and punishments he received.
 The leaders of the monastery finally tired of his behavior and kicked him out.
 From then on, JiGong roamed the streets and helped people whenever he could.

 While meditating and studying the Buddha's teaching, JiGong acquired magical powers.
 Because of his compassionate nature, many people started thinking of him as an incarnate of a bodhisattva, or as a reincarnate of an arhat.
 He was soon recognized as the incarnate of the Taming Dragon Arhat 降龍羅漢.